 - 1. Apply the brakes and hold. - 2.
 Have someone place wheel blocks under both the vehicle and trailer wheels. - 3.
 When the wheel blocks are in place, release your brakes slowly until the blocks absorb the load. - 4.
 Apply the parking brake firmly. - 5.
-Shift into first or reverse (manual) or "P" (automatic) and turn off the engine.

-When restarting out after parking on a slope:

-- With the transmission in "P" position (automatic) or the clutch pedal depressed (manual), start the engine.
-(With an automatic transmission, be sure to keep the brake pedal depressed.) - 2.
-Shift into gear. - Release the parking brake (also foot brake on automatic transmission vehicles) and slowly pull or back away from the wheel blocks.
+Shift into "P" and turn off the engine. - When restarting out after parking on a slope: - 1.
+With the transmission in "P" position, start the engine.
+Be sure to keep the brake pedal depressed. - 2.
+Shift into the "2", "L" or "R" position. - 3.
+Release the parking brake and brake pedal and slowly pull or back away from the wheel blocks.
 Stop and apply your brakes. - 4.
 Have someone retrieve the blocks.

-- Do not exceed 72 km/h (45 mph) or the posted towing speed limit,whichever is lower.
-Because instability (swaying) of a towing vehicletrailer combination usually increases as the speed increases,exceeding 72 km/h (45 mph) may cause loss of control. - Slow down and downshift before descending steep or long downhill grades.
+- Do not exceed 72 km/h (45 mph) or the posted towing speed limit, whichever is lower.
+Because instability (swaying) of a towing vehicletrailer combination usually increases as the speed increases, exceeding 72 km/h (45 mph) may cause loss of control. - Slow down and downshift before descending steep or long downhill grades.
 Do not make sudden downshifts. - Avoid holding the brake pedal down too long or too frequently.
 This could cause the brakes to overheat and result in reduced braking efficiency.